- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 - Cover the inside dome and rim with about a tablespoon of the spermicidal gel or cream.

-- Insert the diaphragm deep into your vagina, just as your health care provider taught you.
+- Insert the diaphragm deep into your vagina.

 - Make sure that it is in the right place.
 It should completely cover your cervix and the rim should be behind your pubic bone.